Band and Bugles of The Rifles: Modern day

 The band provides support for many famous military and civilian events including Garden Parties at Buckingham Palace and the former Royal Tournament as well as making regular television and radio appearances.
 The section of the band that performs with bugles are known collectively as the Bugle Platoon, which is composed of 20 soldiers from the five regular battalions.
 Many bugler's complete an 18-week course at the Army School of Ceremonial in Catterick.
 In June 2016, the Band and Bugles was prohibited from marching in a Sounding Retreat Ceremony at the fields of Bodmin Town F.C. in Cornwall, citing concerns over the conditions of the landscape that might be messed up due to the marching.
 Lance Kennedy, the Mayor of Bodmin, described it as an "unfortunate decision".
 In October 2017, the band performed for pupils at the Haberdashers' Adams.

 The Buglers' Association was initially created in 2013 by veteran buglers of The Light Infantry to give former buglers their own association.
 The Association buglers are now regularly engaged in performing at events across the country, the scale of which is growing as of the present.
 Today, these buglers perform in almost all occasions, including funerals, Remembrance Day ceremonies, parades and concerts with the Band of the Rifles and/or the reserve bands.

 Traditions

 Marching pace

 The Buglers are selected from the regular battalions and are trained to play the bugle and a fast march of 140 paces per minute.
 In doing this, they march in a half-step.
 As a result of this fact, the band sounds a bugle call followed by a quick drum beat to signal a quick march, which breaks from other military bands that use a regular drum beat for this purpose.
-The band never performs slow marches except during occasions that require it (i.e. Trooping of the Colour, Presentation of Colours, Changing of the Queen's Guard).
+The band never performs slow marches except during occasions that require it (i.e. Trooping of the Colour, Presentation of Colours, Changing of the King's Guard).